 Belgium is famous for its picturesque towns, Medieval painters, delicious chocolate and great beers.
 But, also for its Christmas markets.
 Bruges, Ghent or Brussels are well known as a lovely Christmas destinations.
 However, I’ve recently found another Flemish gem!
 A beautiful town of Mechelen.
-I’ve spent the last weekend there and have really enjoyed in winter and Christmas activities there.
+I’ve spent the last weekend there and have really enjoyed winter and Christmas activities there.
 So, if you’re looking for a great Christmas market in Belgium, visit Mechelen!

 Christmas in Mechelen

 Mechelen is a lovely town located right between Antwerp and Brussels and easily reachable from both of these cities.
-Located only two and a half hours from Amsterdam and easily accessible from Paris or London with a train, it’s a great place for a weekend trip in Belgium.
-Still somewhat undiscovered, when comparing with other famous Flemish cities, its Christmas market is not as crowded and could be explored in a slower pace.
+Located only two and a half hours from Amsterdam and easily accessible from Paris or London with a train, it’s a great place for a weekend trip to Belgium.
+Still somewhat undiscovered, when comparing with other famous Flemish cities, its Christmas market is not as crowded and could be explored at a slower pace.

 Rich in history and filled with beautiful old buildings, only walking around Mechelen, will already put you into a Christmas mood.
 I really liked loudspeakers placed all around the city and Christmas music playing from them.
 It felt almost like I’ve stepped into a Christmas fairytale.